dosisod/nu/README.md

 }, object, keep)
 ```

-`x` now holds the `nu` element
+`x` now holds the `nu` element.

-`nu` can also be called anonymously, and elements will still be appended, but not returned
+`nu` can also be called anonymously, and elements will still be appended, but not returned.

-Here, the `object` can be an html element, an id for an element, or another `nu` element
+Here, the `object` can be an html element, an id for an element, or another `nu` element.

 If `object` is an array, `nu` will chain append (recursivley append itself to next item in list):